orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Better for what?
 - Control over what type of system

+# Constrained Physical Propagation
+- Blockchains on each node, then the physical move through idea.

 # Large Game Graphs
 Synced across regions (even planetary ones) "here is where this avatar was x ms/minutes ago".
 - (Hazy vs ) Can setup delay for the server: Only send my location packets after X.